R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 In this simple tutorial we only care about the body.
 We reverse the bytes in the mail body and then create a response mail that will be encrypted to the sender.
 It contains the reversed bytes.
 We use the `postOffice` method to do this.
-It gives us back a post office object, which is a factory for creating encrpted mail.
+It gives us back a post office object, which is a factory for creating encrypted mail.
 Because we want to create a response, we pass in the original mail to `postOffice` and it will give us an instance which is configured to encrypt mail back to the sender.
 It will also use the same topic as the original mail. `encryptMail` will encrypt the reversed bytes and add on the authenticated header.
 The resulting mail bytes are passed to `postMail` which delivers it to the host.